Managing Autism Meltdowns, Tantrums and Aggression

 This can include a noisy and crowded place, bright lights, and strong smells.

 Meltdowns can also happen to teens and adults with autism.

 - Happen with or without an audience

 Unlike a temper tantrum, autism meltdowns can happen with or without people around.
-It can even happen when a child or a person with autism is alone.
-However, an autism meltdown in public is common since public places like malls and airports are often sources of sensory overload for children with autism.
+It can even happen when a child or a person with ASD is alone.
+However, a meltdown in public is common since public places like malls and airports are often sources of sensory overload for autistic children.

 - Last longer than tantrums

 You might be asking, “How long does autism meltdown last?”
 The answer differs with each child, but since there is no stopping a meltdown once it starts, you can expect the episode to continue until the child is taken out of the stressful situation or until all energy is spent.

 Once you can tell the difference between a tantrum and a meltdown, then you can apply the right strategies to deal with the situation.

 Aggression in children with autism refers to violent behavior that may include kicking, hitting, throwing objects, punching, and biting.
 Aggressive behavior can be directed to others or oneself.
 Both a meltdown and a tantrum can involve aggression.